tmaybe/dev.socrata.com/publishers/examples/soda-sensor-push.md

 	    var results = JSON.parse(body)

-	    var payload = {  //create an object with the current time and the temperature
+	    var payload = {  // Create an object with the current time and the temperature
 	    	timestamp: moment().format(),
 	    	temperature: Math.round(results.result * 100) / 100
 	    }

-    	var payloadArray = [] //we must pass an array when POSTing to Socrata payloadArray.push(payload);
+    	var payloadArray = [] // We must pass an array when POSTing to Socrata payloadArray.push(payload);

 	    postToSocrata(payloadArray);
 	  }
 	})
 }
 {% endhighlight %}

-Once we get raw results back from the spark API, we use *JSON.parse()* to convert them into an object that we can easily read from.
-A new object called *payload* contains timestamp and temperature keys that we set to the current time (using moment.js) and our temperature reading rounded to 2 decimal places.
+Once we get raw results back from the Spark API, we use `JSON.parse()` to convert them into an object that we can easily read from.
+A new object called `payload` contains timestamp and temperature keys that we set to the current time (using moment.js) and our temperature reading rounded to 2 decimal places.

-Finally, since we'll eventually need to post an Array of objects to the SODA API, we put *payload* into a new array that gets passed to the postToSocrata() function;
+Finally, since we'll eventually need to post an Array of objects to the SODA API, we put `payload` into a new array that gets passed to the `postToSocrata()` function;

-postToSocrata() looks like this:
+`postToSocrata()` looks like this:

 {% highlight javascript %}
 function postToSocrata(payloadArray) {